uoftcprg/pokerkit/docs/simulation.rst

 Bet Collection            The collection of bets on the table occurs after any phase that allows players to bet.
 If any bet is present, the bet collection operation must be performed before proceeding to the subsequent phase.
 This phase only occurs after ante-posting or betting.
 When no bets are pending collection, this phase is skipped.
 Blind or Straddle Posting Forced bets like blinds or straddles must be posted before the start of the first street.
 PokerKit accommodates a variety of blind or straddle configurations, ranging from small and big blinds, to button blinds or even no blind at all.
 If the state is configured to exclude any forced bets, this phase is skipped.
 Dealing                   The dealing phase precedes the betting phase.
 During this phase, the user can deal with board or hole cards, contingent upon the state's configuration.
 Options to burn a card or discard and draw cards are also available when applicable.
 This phase is bypassed if only one player remains in the hand.
-Betting                   During betting, players can execute the actions such as folding, checking, calling, posting a bring-in, completing, betting, or raising.
+Betting                   During betting, players can execute actions such as folding, checking, calling, posting a bring-in, completing, betting, or raising.
 During state creation, the user must specify how to select the first player to act and the betting limits.
 This phase is bypassed if all players are all-in or if only one player remains in the hand.
 Showdown                  During the showdown, players reveal or muck their hands in accordance with the showdown order.
 The first to show is typically the last aggressor in the final street.
 If no one bet, the player who was the first to act in the final betting round must show first.
 Players can opt to show a losing hand or muck a winning hand, even though this is often disadvantageous.
 When dealing with all-in pots, players are obligated to show their hands in order to prevent chip-dumping.
 If this is the case, or if only one player remains in the pot, the showdown phase is bypassed.
 Hand Killing              The dealer is responsible for "killing," or discarding, hands that cannot win any portion of the pot.
 If no hand should be killed, this phase is bypassed.
 Chips Pushing             The dealer is charged with pushing the chips to the winners.
 In button games, the pot size is always non-zero due to the mandatory presence of antes, forced bets, or bring-ins (as enforced by PokerKit).
 Thus, this phase is always carried out in button games.
 This might not be the case in non-button games like stud games without antes where everyone folds after the opener brings in or completes.